AlexWambui/ecomerce-singlestore-ecommerce_laravel-livewire/notes.md

-# TODOs
-~~- edit form for contact messages.~~
-~~- update is_read to true when navigated to edit contact message.~~ ~~- ui style for read messages.~~
-~~- star infront of message if marked as important.~~

-- delete functionality for regions.
-- delete functionality for areas.
-- delete functionality for product categories.
-- delete functionality for products.

-- product details page.
-- products categorized page.
-- shop page search functionality for products.

-- add to cart.
-- view cart items.
-- checkout functionality.

-- order page.
-- edit orders page.

-# Features
-- Users
-- Products
-- Product Categories
-- Product Ratings
-- Sales
-- Delivery Locations
-- Delivery Areas
-- Blogs
-- Contact Messages

 # User Stories
 General
+~~- can update their profile information.~~
-- can update their profile information.
+- can update their profile photo.
+- can show loading states when searching.

 Super Admins
 - can add other super admins.
 - cannot delete their accounts.

 Admins / Staff
+~~- can view and add notes to contact messages.~~
+~~- can updated is_read to true when navigated to edit a contact message.~~ ~~- can clearly visualize read messages.~~
+~~- can see a star infront of message if marked as important.~~
 - cannot delete their account.
 - can CRUD users details.
 - can CRUD products.